soot-oss/SootUp/docs/getting-started.md

 ## The core datastructures
 Before you get started with the SootUp library, it helps to learn about the following core data structures:

-- `Language`: represents the programming language of the analyzed code.

 - `AnalysisInputLocation`: points to the target code to be analyzed.

 !!! info "Soot Equivalent"